 6. You create conflict out of nowhere sometimes.

 It’s not that you want conflict.
 But somehow being bored or stressed sees you creating drama before you even realise what you are doing.
 And once you start, it’s like you can’t stop.

 Before you know it you are suggesting a breakup, even if it’s not what you want.
 It’s just that deep down you worry that the fact they responded to you pushing them away must mean they are thinking of leaving you, and you are rejecting them first to protect yourself.

 But then you find a way to draw them close again.
 And the BPD conflict cycle begins of push pull, push pull….

 7. You have thoughts of hurting yourself.

-It’s a perfect storm.
-Boredom, loneliness, dramatic unhelpful thoughts dancing through you head.
-If it all gets too much, you might be tempted to self harm, another major symptom of BPD.
+If life all gets too much, you might be tempted to self-harm, another major symptom of BPD.

 But if you have quite honestly engaged in the sort of behaviours described here since late adolescence, and these sorts of behaviours affect all areas of your life?
 Then it is worth seeking a diagnosis.
 You can book a session with a psychiatrist for a full assessment.